-CTTY OF GLASGOW COLLEGE
+GITY OF GLASGOW COLLEGE

-Erasmus Policy Statement 2017
+Erasmus Policy Statement

-City of Glasgow College is a new HEI formed from the merger of 3 legacy colleges in 2010.
+City of Glasgow College is a HEI formed from the merger of 3 legacy colleges in 2010.
 It is based in the centre of Glasgow.

-The College's Mission statement declares that we will 'Let Learning Flourish.'
+The college's purpose is to 'Let Learning Flourish.'

-In order to meet these aspirations, European /International Strategic Objectives for 2016-2020 are:-
+In order to meet these aspirations, European /International Strategic Objectives for 2019-2022 are:-

 - to increase the number of students/staff participating in EU/international visits, exchanges or work placements by 5% p.a.
-Currently we send around 50 students and 30 staff pa. - to increase the number of funding applications made to EU programmes in order to support the above and add value to our courses - to increase the number of international/EU full time recruitments by 5% and add to the number of curricular development projects with EU and non-participating countries to continue to host staff and students from our current partner universities and colleges and increase the numbers of each hosted - to develop new Erasmus partnerships with 3 new institutions - to continue to widen partnerships with business particularly SMEs in other member states. - to develop current and new intensive programmes involving all of the above partners - to devise innovative joint short cycle courses with partners to add value to and aid mutual recognition of the curricula in the participating member institutions and meet the specific objectives of supporting the development of a European Higher education area - to apply for additional funds to undertake non training activities such as materials development, IT products and quality procedures to assist the above - to seek EU support for staff development programmes in a variety of curricular areas.
+Currently we send around 190 students and 30 staff pa. - to increase the number of funding applications made to EU programmes in order to support the above and add value to our courses. - to increase the number of international/EU full time recruitments by 5% and add to the number of curricular development projects with EU and non-participating countries to continue to host staff and students from our current partner universities and colleges and increase the numbers of each hosted - to develop new Erasmus partnerships with 5 new institutions. - to continue to widen partnerships with business particularly SMEs in other member states. - to develop current and new intensive programmes involving all of the above partners. - to devise innovative joint short cycle courses with partners to add value to and aid mutual recognition of the curricula in the participating member institutions and meet the specific objectives of supporting the development of a European Higher education area. - to apply for additional funds to undertake non training activities such as materials development, IT products and quality procedures to assist the above. - to seek EU support for staff development programmes in a variety of curricular areas.

 Partners are chosen in a variety of ways.
-Glasgow City Council has a number of twinning arrangements with European cities and these have led to exchange visits from students from Nuremburg, Marseille and Rostov as well as to college participation in overseas trade missions most recently to the United Arab Emirates.
+Glasgow City Council has a number of twinning arrangements with European cities and these have led to exchange visits from students from Nuremburg, Marseille and Rostov as well as college participation in overseas trade missions most recently to South East Asia.

-The College languages section provides expertise in English Language, French, German, Spanish and Italian and this has led to educational and business partnerships within the geographical areas where these languages are spoken.
+The college languages section provides expertise in English Language, French, German, Spanish and Italian and this has led to educational and business partnerships within the geographical areas where these languages are spoken.